 To download the tips from the video above in PDF form, click here.

-If you are still are not sure whether or not NASM is the right certification for you, I recommend Take the quiz to find which certification best fits your training style.
+If you are still unsure whether or not NASM is the right certification for you, I recommend Taking the quiz to find which certification best fits your training style.

 Another NASM Study Guide

 The NASM study guide that I have on this page is a great place to start while studying for the National Academy of sports medicine exam.